Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/introduction.rst

 Default Camera
 ==============

-The default camera view is taken from the latest 3D Viewport view, at a distance equivalent to the viewer.
+The default camera view is taken from the latest 3D View view, at a distance equivalent to the viewer.
 This means that if the normal 3D View is active the scene does not change when the Game Engine is started.